openceo2025/boatshooting/README.md

 );
 ```

 4. Place the contents of the `public` directory in your web server's document root.
+For quick local testing you can simply run `python -m http.server` from the repository root and access `http://localhost:8000/public/`.
 5. Update credentials in `server/config.php` if necessary.

 ## Running

-Open `public/index.php` in your browser.
+Open `public/index.html` in your browser.
 The page displays an opening screen.
 Tapping **Start Game** launches the PlayCanvas app.
-After the game ends, the score can be submitted via the PHP endpoints.
-An ending screen provides options to restart and share the game on Twitter.
+After the game ends, scores are exchanged with the PHP backend via AJAX, and a ranking list is displayed.
+The ending screen provides options to restart and share the game on Twitter.

 ## Notes